gulfofmaine/Neracoos-1-Buoy-App/Readme.md

 There are also integration tests that can be run with [Playwright](https://playwright.dev/).
 This is does a full browser based test to make sure that data can be loaded.

-To run, first start the app with `make serve`, then `yarn test:e2e` for headless tests, or `yarn test:e2e:ui` to view the browser testing.
+To run, first start the app with `make serve`, then `npm run test:e2e` for headless tests, or `npm run test:e2e:ui` to view the browser testing.